Amrit-B/salary-predictor-website/README.md

     README.md: This file, providing an overview and documentation for the project.

 (The original Python script and .csv data file are not included in this repository as they are only needed for the initial model training step.)

+Update:
+Adding new Insight feature.
+May not work right now.